srikanth2102/srikanth2102/README.md

 <h1 align="center">Hey 👋, I'm Srikanth</h1>

 - I am currently pursuing my undergrad in engineering.
-- MY 2021 goal is to get better in ML and Deep learning.
 - Aspiring to work with data.
-- I am currently learning MySql.
 - Do check my repositories for ML, DL and Data Analytics project ideas.
 - Do use my CODECHEF repo for practicing competetive programming.
-- If you liked my content give me a follow and star the repos that intrest you.
 - contact: @sri212002kanth@gmail.com.

 <h3 align="left">Languages and Tools:</h3>